 Typically, labour costs amount to 50 to 60 per cent of a project’s costs, so, with a £10,000 budget – typical for urban gardens – that leaves £4,000 for clearance work and skip hire, design fees (around £1,500), specialist consultant fees, if necessary, and materials.

 Know your limits.
-Planting, installing off-the-peg water features, laying a new gravel path or lawn, and installing your own deck and fencing are within the scope of the keen amateur; however, walling, laying expensive stone pavers, concrete rendering and electrical work should be carried out by professionals for a quality, safe finish.
+Planting, installing off-the-peg water features, adding a new gravel path or lawn, laying decking and garden fencing are within the scope of the keen amateur; however, walling, laying expensive stone pavers, concrete rendering and electrical work should be carried out by professionals for a quality, safe finish.

-To find out information on materials, use manufacturers’ price lists.
+When planning a garden it's important to find out costing information on materials, so do use manufacturers’ price lists.
 Builders’ merchants and plant nurseries are also useful sources.
 You can usually negotiate good prices direct from the supplier or manufacturer, depending on the quantities.
 Spon’s External Works and Landscape Price Book is helpful to consult, and is the most common guide used in the trade.